TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: mean

-    Mean for a *numeric* variable.
+    Mean for a *numeric* variable.It represents the average of the numbers in the data of the given variable.
-    For non-numeric values, or if all values are missing, this value is set to `null`.
+    For non-numeric values, or if all values are missing, this value is set to null.

     .. code-block:: json